foundry-vtt-community/wiki.js/setup/linux-installation.md

 ## Multiple Instance Installation

 These instructions modify the ones in section [C](#C).
 Read through this whole section to understand what to do, and then you may want to refer back and forth and pay close attention to how you differentiate each instance in every command.
+Run through each step in section C as normal, except as noted below.

 >Each Foundry instance **must** have its own userdata location.
 Do not try to share the userdata location between multiple instances as you will encounter errors.
 The instructions below will create separate userdata folders, installation folders, and have each instance use its own port. {.is-info}